Tips for Safety when Traveling Abroad

 - Feel free to leave unnecessary things like extra credit cards, social security cards, for other membership cards.
 Irreplaceable items like family valuables or expensive-looking jewelry or gadgets must be avoided.

-- No matter how many languages you carry, always label them properly including the carry-ons and laptops.
+- No matter how many languages you carry, always label them properly including the carry-ons bags and laptops.
 Make sure to put your complete name, address, and phone number inside and outside the bag with opaquely covered tags.

 - If your luggage does not have automatic locks, acquire separate ones for every bag to avoid losing any item.